Intrusion Prevention System (IPS)

 - How does an IPS differ from a firewall?

-While firewalls filter traffic based on predefined rules, an IPS actively monitors for suspicious behavior and blocks or mitigates threats in real time.
+While firewalls filter traffic based on predefined rules, an IPS actively monitors for suspicious behavior and blocks or mitigates threats in real time. - What are the key features of an IPS?

-Key features include real-time threat detection, automatic blocking, and integration with other security tools for incident response.
+Key features include real-time threat detection, automatic blocking, and integration with other security tools for incident response. - What are common deployment challenges with an IPS?

 An IPS can generate false positives, potentially blocking legitimate traffic, and may require fine-tuning to avoid disrupting business operations.